brauner/dockR/README.md

    bad!

 2. I can think of one possible solution.
-Build the image as explained under 1. in `Small how-to-`ssh`-into-docker-container` But then start up the container with
+Build the image as explained under 1. in `Small how-to-ssh-into-docker-container`.
+But then start up the container with

    * `docker run -d -p 127.0.0.1:5000:22 -P --name="ssd" ubuntu-r`

-   The `-p``parameter allows to publish a specific port of the `container` to a port of the `host`.
+   The `-p` parameter allows to publish a specific port of the `container` to a port of the `host`.
 In our case we publish the containers port `22` to the hosts port `5000`.
 This setting will persist if you stop and start or restart your container.